At last: Streisand memoir ‘My Name is Barbra’ coming Nov. 7

-NEW YORK (AP) — Barbra Streisand’s very long-awaited memoir, a project she has talked about for her years, is coming out this fall.
+NEW YORK (AP) — Barbra Streisand’s very long-awaited memoir, a project she has talked about for years, is coming out this fall.
 Viking, a Penguin Random House imprint, will release “My Name is Barbra” on Nov.
 7.

 “Dozens of books have been written about Streisand, and now in ‘My Name Is Barbra,’ she tells her story in her own words,” Viking announced Tuesday.